 Let’s take a breather here mama.

 The way I tackle these areas isn’t daily.
-Because let’s be honest this is not humanly possible.
+Because let’s be honest, this is not humanly possible.
 But what I do is keep a constant clean train going.
-When I use an item before I put it back I wipe it quick.
-Quick cleaning tips from a busy mom.😉
+When I use an item before I put it back, I wipe it quickly—quick cleaning tips from a busy mom.😉

-When it comes to areas like my cleaning tools I pick certain times every couple months to take them apart and deep clean them.
+When it comes to areas like my cleaning tools, I pick certain times every couple of months to take them apart and deep clean them.

 Clean doorknobs and frequently touched areas are easy, quick chores.
 You can give the kiddos the task of wiping them down.
 These are simple chores that kids can tackle and offer an opportunity to learn about chores.

 Keep cleaning wipes handy all the time, which allows you a quick way to clean, disinfect, wipe down the most commonly touched areas in your home.